fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Sign in to the bank's webapp.
 Input data and actions: We introduce a username that is correct but a password that is incorrect and submit the form: jsmith@demo.io-12345678
 Expected Result: Get an error from the sistem and dont let us sign in.
-Obtained Result: The webapp took us to a different Url, a message was displayed and the acces was denied.

 3)
 Title : Sign In denied because data was not received.